 Users do not want more advertising — they want attention

-The argument was that they were not “appropriately” dressed.
+The argument was that they were not dressed “appropriately”.
 The girls (one of them was 10 years old) were wearing bathing suits.
 The agent insistently asked them to change into more appropriate clothes.

-Another passenger, who was watching the scene, started to tweet the situation.
-Minutes later, he got a response from United — through a tactless one.
-Both passengers and Twitter users understood the agent was behaving in a sexist way.
-The company’s tweets were inadequate in that complex situation, proving that United did not know how to handle the problem.
+Another passenger, who was watching the scene, started to tweet about the situation.
+Minutes later, he got a response from United — through a tactless on.
+Both passengers nd Twitter users knew the agent was behaving in a sexist way.
+The company’s tweets were inappropriate in that complex situation, proving that United did not know how to handle the problem.

-Being able to adequately respond in this kind of situations can be crucial for a brand.
-These days, social networks are places where an interactive brand experience can be built.
+Being able to properly respond to this kind of situations can be crucial for a brand.
+These days, social networks are places where you can build an interactive brand experience.
 Touchpoints.
 Points of contact between consumers and a brand.
 However, it has not always been like this.

-In the last fifteen years, a new way of relating to the internet has emerged within the digital media.
-There was a breaking point towards 2003–2004: it was when two platforms were created, which shaped our way of relating to the new technologies — MySpace y Facebook, respectively.
+In the last fifteen years, a new way of interacting with the internet has emerged within the digital media.
+There was a breaking point towards 2003–2004: two platforms were created, which shaped the way we interact with new technologies — MySpace y Facebook, respectively.

-What did this change consist of exactly?
+What exactly did this change consist in?
 In the popularization of a specific use of the Internet: the consumption of stories.
-It is true that his cultivation of the love to narrative modified our way of socializing.
+It is true that this cultivation of the love for the narrative modified our way of socializing.
 However, the most important part of this story is how it changed brands — and their relationship with their audience.

-Social media pervade all discourse spheres and became fundamental to different ways of communication: government relationships, public politics, advertising, institutional communication, and customer services.
-In the beginning, it was a channel through which businesses and brands could transmit what they wanted to say.
+Social media pervaded all discourse spheres and became fundamental to different ways of communication: government relationships, public politics, advertising, institutional communication, and customer services.
+In the beginning, it was a channel through which businesses and brands could express what they wanted to say.
 In a way, social media allowed for the rebirth of the corporative narrative.

 Today, it is no longer an advertising channel.
 It is a conversation.
 In real time.

-Going back to United: today, social media teams need not only answer in real time, but they must think beyond their desks.
-They represent the brand in a larger scale than any other agent.
+Going back to United: today, social media teams not only need to answer in real time, but they must think beyond their desks.
+They represent the brand at a larger scale than any other agent.

-They are a contact point between the client and the brand.
-A contact point that develops the image the client has of the brand.
+They are a contact point between the customer and the brand.
+A contact point that develops the image the customer has of the brand.

 As brand touchpoints, network management exceeds the narrative function.
-Brands must there show uninterrupted availability.
-(A forecast made by Centre for Corporate Public Affairs for 2016 maintained that brands would need to install entire centers dedicates to social media management).
+Brands must show uninterrupted availability.
+(A prediction made by the Centre for Corporate Public Affairs for 2016 affirms that brands would need to install entire centers dedicated to social media management.)
 But they also need to satisfy presence parameters — through interactive and satisfactory management.